kingluddite/web-dev-notes/frontend/js/json/03-local-storage.md

 # Local Storage
 Let us save date to be stored in the browser even when a user refreshed or closes a page.

-* options could change from device to device
+* Options could change from device to device
 * Depending on device can hold ~ 2-100MB+ of data
 * Data must be stored in a string(JSON) format
 * Useful for web interface data